MicrosoftDocs/customer-insights/ci-docs/journeys/customer-journey-recovery-items.md

 # Troubleshoot customer journey customization errors

 > [!IMPORTANT]
-> This article only applies to [outbound marketing](/dynamics365/marketing/user-guide).
+> **This article only applies to [outbound marketing](user-guide.md), which will be removed from the product on June 30, 2025.** To avoid interruptions, transition to real-time journeys before this date.
+More information: [Transition overview](transition-overview.md)

 The Recovery items tab allows system administrators to track customization errors, improving the customer journey workflow creation process.
 If there are items in the Recovery items tab, non-system admin users receive a notification that says, "There are work items to recover.
 Check the recovery items tab."